chuckyee/chuckyee.github.io/_posts/2017-08-28-cardiac-segmentation.md

 68$$\times$$68 pixels.
 No part of the network could "see" the entire image and integrate global context in producing the segmentation mask.
-The reasoning is that the network would have no understanding that there is only one right ventricle in a human, and it misclassifies the blob marked with an arrow in the following image:
+The reasoning is that the network would have no understanding that there is only one right ventricle in a human.
+For example, it misclassifies the blob marked with an arrow in the following image:

 ![receptive-field-unet](/images/receptive-field-unet.png)